Heterotopia (space)

-Heterotopia is a concept elaborated by philosopher Michel Foucault to describe certain cultural, institutional and discursive spaces that are somehow 'other': disturbing, intense, incompatible, contradictory or transforming.
-Heterotopias are worlds within worlds, mirroring and yet upsetting what is outside.
+Heterotopia is a concept elaborated by philosopher Michel Foucault to describe certain cultural, institutional and discursive spaces that are somehow "other": disturbing, intense, incompatible, contradictory or transforming.
+Heterotopias are "worlds within worlds": both similar to their surroundings, and contrasting with or upsetting them.
 Foucault provides examples: ships, cemeteries, bars, brothels, prisons, gardens of antiquity, fairs, Muslim baths and many more.
-Foucault outlines the notion of heterotopia on three occasions between 1966–1967.
+Foucault outlines the notion of heterotopia on three occasions between 1966 and 1967.
 A lecture given by Foucault to a group of architects in 1967 is the most well-known explanation of the term.
 His first mention of the concept is in his preface to The Order of Things, and refers to texts rather than socio-cultural spaces.

 Etymology

 Heterotopia follows the template established by the notions of utopia and dystopia.
-The prefix hetero- is from Ancient Greek ἕτερος (héteros, "other, another, different") and is combined with the Greek morpheme τόπος ("place") and means "other place".
+The prefix hetero- is from Ancient Greek ἕτερος (héteros, "other, another, different") and is combined with the Greek morpheme τόπος (topos) and means "place".
 A utopia is an idea or an image that is not real but represents a perfected version of society, such as Thomas More's book or Le Corbusier's drawings.
 As Walter Russell Mead has written, "Utopia is a place where everything is good; dystopia is a place where everything is bad; heterotopia is where things are different — that is, a collection whose members have few or no intelligible connections with one another."